viet34tqc/voting-app/README.md

 ### Websocket

 - Poll gateway are in charged of handling websocket connection.
 We are using Socket.io in this project
 - Websocket authentication: we want to ensure that only the user with JWT token can connect.
-In this case, we use an adapter
+In this case, we use an adapter to:
   - Handle the authentication using socket io middleware
   - Handle CORS.
 Of course, we can set CORS directly in the gateway but we aren't able to get the CLIENT_HOST from .env file.
 By using adapter, we can extract the environment variable from ConfigService